 "either of the two tides that occur at the first or last quarter of the moon when the tide-generating forces of the sun and moon oppose each other and produce the smallest rise and fall in tidal level" - Collins dictionary.

 Causes of Neap Tides

 The various reasons why neap tides occur are mentioned below:

 When the gravitational pull of the sun is added to the gravitational pull of the moon on earth, it causes the oceans to bulge a bit more.

 It occurs during the first and third quarter of the moon when the moon appears "half full."

-During the time of full and, the new moon which occurs when the Earth, sun, and moon are nearly in alignment, the range of the tides are slightly larger.
+During the time of full and the new moon, which occurs when the Earth, sun, and moon are nearly in alignment, the range of the tides is slightly larger.

 This occurs twice each month.

 Spring Tide and Neap Tide

 The spring tides have higher high tides and lower low tides, whereas neap tides have lower high tides and higher low tides.
 The difference in the range of the water level between high and low tide is much larger in a spring tide than in a low tide.